-Michigan attorneys explains how to get medical treatment when workers’ comp has denied your MRI.
+Michigan attorney explains how to get medical treatment when workers’ comp has denied your MRI.

 We believe the most important benefit under workers’ comp is access to medical care.
 Employers or their insurance companies must pay for all reasonable and necessary medical treatment when an employee gets hurt on-the-job.
 It does not matter who was at fault provided the accident occurred at work.
 Employees also have the legal right to select their own doctors after 28 days from the start of medical care.